aiven/terraform-provider-aiven/docs/resources/clickhouse_grant.md

 Optional:

 - `role` (String) The role that is to be granted.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 <a id="nestedblock--timeouts"></a>